-Every matter is unique.
+"Every matter is unique.
 I take the time to listen to my clients and their desired outcomes.
 We then work together – as a team – to accomplish that goal, be it aggressive litigation, business resolution, or somewhere in the middle."

-    Frank focuses his practice on corporate disputes, emphasizing business tort, shareholder disputes, and bankruptcy litigation.
+Frank focuses his practice on business torts, corporate governance litigation and shareholder disputes.
 His clients are typically mid-sized companies operating in the Mid-Atlantic.
 Striving for a results-oriented strategy, he works flexibly to resolve matters in the boardroom or courtroom.
-Ultimately, he strives for a results-oriented strategy wherever that may take him.

-    Frank’s practice is robust and fast-paced, forged for a decade in the Eastern District of Virginia’s “Rocket Docket” where he routinely appears.
+Frank’s practice is robust and fast-paced, forged for more than a decade in the Eastern District of Virginia’s “Rocket Docket” where he routinely appears.
 He understands that clients’ needs are immediate and important, and delays can be costly.
 He’s not afraid to roll up his sleeves to get the job done.

 Frank’s recent experience includes: